The book Climates. Habitats. Environments. explores how environmental change has led to spiritual and cultural loss. Credit: NTU CCA Singapore.

 The chapter “The Natural” includes urban landscapes in Singapore where overlooked wildflowers and weeds thrive.

-“The Supernatural” is a chapter that looks at people’s spiritual beliefs, as well as their fears and the impact of cultural loss at a time where climate change accelerates into climate crisis.
+“The Supranatural” is a chapter that looks at people’s spiritual beliefs, as well as their fears and the impact of cultural loss at a time where climate change accelerates into climate crisis.

 “The Oceanic” chapter focuses on the connection between people and the ocean, such as radioactive residues caused by nuclear testing in Pacific waters affecting people and marine life alike.